 When to take it

-Use the eye drops every day, at about the same time each day, unless your doctor tells you otherwise.
+Use the eye drops every day, at about the same time each day.

 How long to take it for

-Continue using the eye drops every day for as long as your doctor tells you.
+Continue using the eye drops for as long as your doctor tells you.

-The eye drops help to control your condition but does not cure it.
+Although latanoprost/timolol eye drops help control your glaucoma, it does not cure

 Make sure you have enough to last over weekends and holidays.